 Fire Setter Intervention and Restorative Practice

-If you are a professional or parent / carer of a young person and you have concerns around fire setting behaviour please complete our referral form.
+If you are a professional or parent / carer of a young person or adult and you have concerns around fire setting behaviour please complete our referral form.

 The ATF now act as gatekeepers for any arson referrals ensuring that a proper risk assessment is carried out prior to action.